Ezazhel/cgm/README.md

     A page folder contain its children component, no need to create a shared component folder in the feature if those components won't be used by an other page

 ## How to use this app
-In order to use this app you will need to create an environment.local.ts in the environments folder.
+In order to use this app you **will need to create an environment.local.ts in the environments folder**.

 This environment.local.ts must follow Environment interface.
 You must provide a Github Key to use the github api.